Skip to content

 Creating Customer Invoices: Step-by-Step Guidelines

-The correct procedure for billing format for client & creating invoices should not take much time if you simply follow these step-by-step guidelines:
+The correct procedure for a simple billing format for a client & creating invoices should not take much time if you simply follow these step-by-step guidelines:

 Step 1: Prepare Your Format

-• You can use Microsoft Word, Microsoft Excel, or professional invoice software.
+• You can use Microsoft Word, Microsoft Excel, or professional invoice and accounting software.

 Step 2: Add Your Business Information